muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 - Accuracy: The percentage of correct predictions.
 - F1-Score: The harmonic mean of precision and recall, useful for imbalanced datasets.
 - Confusion Matrix: To show the distribution of predicted and true labels.
-- Classification Report: To provide detailed metrics like precision, recall, and F1-score for each class.

 ### 6. Productization (Bonus)
-The trained model was deployed via a Flask web application that allows users to upload an image for facial expression prediction.
+The trained model is deployed via a Flask web application that allows users to upload an image for facial expression prediction.
 The app processes the image, detects faces using a Haar Cascade Classifier, and classifies the detected facial expressions.
 The results are displayed on the web interface.